Mitchell's worm lizard

-Mitchell's worm lizard (Amphisbaena mitchelli) is a species of worm lizard in the family Amphisbaenidae.
+Mitchell's worm lizard (Amphisbaena mitchelli) is a species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to Brazil.

+Common names

+Common names for Amphisbaena mitchelli in Brazilian Portuguese include cobra-de-duas-cabeças (two-headed snake) and cobra-cega (blind snake).

 Etymology

 The specific name, mitchelli, is in honor of British zoologist Peter Chalmers Mitchell.

+Description

+Amphisbaena mitchelli is medium-sized for its genus.
+It is darker dorsally than it is ventrally.
+It has 211–220 body annuli, and two oval precoacal pores.

 Geographic range

-A. mitchelli is found in Brazil, in the states of Maranhão and Pará.
+Amphisbaena mitchelli is found in Brazil, in the states of Maranhão and Pará.